ytdl-node/ytdl/CONTRIBUTING.md

 3. [How Can I contribute?](#how-can-i-contribute)

 # Guidelines
-The following are the guidelines we request you to follow in order to contribute to csi-cli.
+The following are the guidelines we request you to follow in order to contribute to ytdl.

 ## Styleguides